titoBouzout/kompiler/readme.md

 ## TODO

+- string replacement for production/development
+- use the output folder as the binary for git
+- fix client folder
+- push to all remotes
+- open in browser
+- replacement on index.html

+some day

-- document options like additional watch
+- document git targets origin/server
-- make rollup watch additional folders to restart the compiler preventing from opening a new tab each time by restarting the whole thing
+- when an exec command fails it displays ugly messages
 - make it compile on the server?
 I do not like this makes pushing slow as it has to run all the npm stuff
-- document git targets origin/server
-- when an exec command fails it displays ugly messages
-- use .cache for diff files